 Training is an intricate and ongoing part of salesforce development.
 Not only initial product training but ongoing sales process training to include; prospecting, calling at the top or the right level of an organization, closing, and the activities it takes to get there consistently.

 “To have growth in products, you need to have growth in people”

-- Reinemund, CEO PepsiCo.
+Steven Reinemund, CEO PepsiCo.
 Inc.

 Training is an interesting subject.
 Most organizations believe at least at some level, that training is important.
 And most organizations believe that they have training in place.
-Typically when they say they have training they are referring to product training.
+Typically when they say they have the training they are referring to product training.
 Product training is the training of how the actual product(s) works.
-Thought it is important to understand this information, we tend to spend lots of time learning the ins and outs of product knowledge but not much time on how to take it successfully to market.
+Though it is important to understand this information, we tend to spend lots of time learning the ins and outs of product knowledge but not much time on how to take it successfully to market.

 Most executives believe that “presenting” the features and benefits of the product and showing the knowledge of their product will sell it.
 It is only one part of the process and if I told you it was the less important of the two I am sure you would disagree…but it’s true.
 The other and most important part of the process is the ability to ask the right questions to get your prospects to “self-realize” that your product or service is a fit for them.
 This is not a natural way to approach selling; therefore training is an essential part of success in a sales organization.

 A majority of sales organizations say they don’t have a sufficient amount of time to train and develop their sales teams.
 Another “reason” training doesn’t happen is that executives believe the sales manager has the responsibility to train.
 That is only partly true because training properly takes specific time and energy placed on the training task.